-This child protection/safeguarding policy outlines how the school/college will safeguard and promote children’s welfare to keep our learners safe from abuse, neglect, and exploitation.
+This safeguarding and child protection policy outlines how the school will safeguard and promote children’s welfare to keep our pupils safe from abuse, neglect, and exploitation.

-The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting.
+The policy applies to all adults, including volunteers, local academy committee member, trustees, supply staff and contractors working in or on behalf of the setting.

-Safeguarding and promoting the welfare of children is defined as:
+As defined in Working Together to Safeguard Children (2023) safeguarding and promoting the welfare of children is:

+Providing help and support to meet the needs of children as soon as problems emerge

-Protecting children from maltreatment
+Protecting children from maltreatment, whether that is within or outside the home,

+including online

 Preventing the impairment of children's mental and physical health or development

 Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and

+Promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children

-Taking action to enable all children to achieve the best outcomes
+Taking action to enable all children to achieve the best outcomes in line with the outcomes set out in the Children’s Social Care National Framework

+Effective safeguarding means practitioners should understand and be sensitive to factors, including economic and social circumstances and ethnicity, which can impact children and families’ lives.

+Child protection is part of safeguarding and promoting the welfare of children and is defined for the purpose of this guidance as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.

 Children includes everyone under the age of 18.

+We recognise that young children are particularly vulnerable and require a safe, nurturing environment where they can thrive.
+All staff members are trained to identify and respond to signs of abuse, neglect, or any form of harm.
+We maintain strict procedures for reporting concerns and ensure that every child’s well-being is a top priority.
+Our commitment is to create a secure and supportive setting where every child feels valued, protected, and empowered to grow and learn.

 We help to keep children safe by:

 Providing safe environments, with secure access, where children can learn and develop